Key Takeaways

 Reduce billing errors with smarter claim workflows

-Pabau's claims management software helps orthopaedic and radiology billing teams track modifier usage, flag NCCI conflicts before submission, and build documentation checklists tied to specific CPT codes.
+Pabau's claims management software helps orthopedic and radiology billing teams track modifier usage, flag NCCI conflicts before submission, and build documentation checklists tied to specific CPT codes.
 See how it works for your practice.

 ICD-10 diagnosis codes commonly paired with CPT code 73521